sujith-eag/task_app_backend/src/api/admin/teacher-assignments/README.md

 - **Parent Router**: Mounted at `/api/admin/teacher-assignments` by admin parent router
 - **Middleware**: Requires `protect` and `isAdmin` middleware from parent
 - **Related Domains**: Works with `subjects` sub-domain for subject validation

+## Auth & Session (cookie-first)

+- Browser sessions rely on an httpOnly cookie named `jwt`; clients must not attempt to read or forward the JWT from client-side code.
+- Server middleware follows precedence: cookie.jwt -> Authorization header (non-browser clients) -> body token.
+Prefer importing `protect` and RBAC helpers from `src/api/_common/middleware`.
+- Examples in this README use a centralized `apiClient` with `withCredentials: true`.
+When using fetch directly include `credentials: 'include'`.

 ## Future Enhancements